sergiusens/snappy-docs/build-snaps/go.md

     command: httplab
 ```

 If your application is intended to run as a service you simply add the line `daemon: simple` after the command keyword.
-This will automatically keep the the service running on install, update, and reboot.
+This will automatically keep the service running on install, update, and reboot.

 ## Building the snap